-Family members try to get them particularly to comment on the items on your list of worries and to be specific about any other concerns they have.
+Family members.
+Ask other family members to comment on your list and any other concerns they have.
 Write down the extra concerns if you agree with them.

-A Health Visitor if you have access to one: a Health Visitor can refer you to a specialist via your GP if she agrees with your concerns.
+A Health Visitor (if you have access to one).
+A Health Visitor can refer you to a specialist via your GP if they agree with your concerns.

-A class or nursery teacher who knows the child well.
-Class or nursery teachers are the first line in schools or nurseries to notice any difficulties the child may be having, even before the Special Educational Needs Coordinator (SENCO) gets to know.
+A class or nursery teacher who knows your child well.
+Class or nursery teachers may often be the first to notice any difficulties your child may be having.
 Add their concerns to your list and reference who raised the concern.

-Parenting Special Children - If you think it would help to talk to other parents who have experienced waiting for a diagnosis then this charity can help you.
-They have a whole range of services for parents of children waiting for a diagnosis or who have just received a diagnosis.
-This is their website http://www.parentingspecialchildren.co.uk
+Parenting Special Children.
+It can often be helpful to talk to other parents who have experience of waiting for a diagnosis.
+Parenting Special Children have a whole range of services for parents of children waiting for a diagnosis or who have just received a diagnosis.
+Visit their website for contact details.